akmalm07/Fort-Chess/README.md

 Fort Chess is a chaotic, real-time twist on the classic game of chess — blending the strategic thinking of chess with the fast-paced, unpredictable nature of Fortnite.
 Built in C++ with Raylib, the game lets everyone move pieces whenever they want, place walls by double-clicking pawns, and battle against cooldowns for control of the board.

+You can play at: https://fort-chess-host-402203537997.us-east4.run.app !
+This game was deplyed with google cloud run.
+Initally,, you will see an empty chess board, unless someone else joins.

 ## 🎮 Features

 Real-time gameplay — no turns, anyone can move anytime.